 Changing jobs and not taking your super with you is why you may have more than one account.
 Unless you’ve provided your nominated super fund details to every employer, you most likely have more than one super account.

 Since 1 November 2021, you no longer have to actively choose a new super fund when you start a new job.
-Instead, your current super fund stays with you, so you don’t have to open new accounts and pay multiple sets of fees.
+Instead, your current super fund stays with you to avoid having multiple super accounts and paying multiple sets of fees.

 What happens if you have more than one super account?